zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

   some entity of the `Community` type.
 This is enough to get an higher score than the default view for entities of this type.

-* View applying to entities usually have to define `cell_call` as entry point, and are given `row` and `col` arguments tell to which entity in the result set the view is applied.
+* A view that applies to an entity usually have to define the method `cell_call` as an entry point.
+This method will received the arguments `row` and `col` that tell to which entity in the result set the view is applied.
 We can then get this entity from the result set (`self.cw_rset`) by using the `get_entity` method.

 * To ease thing, we access our entity's attribute for display using its printable_value method, which will handle formatting and escaping when